Ferencvárosi TC–Újpest FC rivalry: 1969-1980: The Magical Újpest era

-In 1975 Újpest won their seventh consecutive league-title after winning 20 games, finishing 12 points above Ferencváros, who achieved a 3rd-place finish.
+In 1975, Újpest won their seventh consecutive league title after winning 20 games, finishing 12 points above Ferencváros, who achieved a third-place finish.

-In 1976, FTC finally managed to finish above Újpest, (who achieved a bronze-medal) and won their first league title since 1968, with the guidance of coach Jenő Dalnoki.
+In 1976, FTC finally managed to finish above Újpest, who achieved a bronze medal, and won their first league title since 1968, with the guidance of coach Jenő Dalnoki.
 In spite of this, Újpest beat Ferencváros 3-8 that season at the Népstadion, which was their largest margin of victory in the history of the derby up to that point.
 László Fazekas scored a hat-trick in 24 minutes, and eventually hit the next 5 times.

-In 1977, both teams were within reach of another league-title, but had to watch, as it was another club from the capital, Vasas, who ended up champions, 3 points above (2nd) Újpest and 6 points above (3rd) Ferencváros.
-Also in 1977, the biggest rivals of Pest met in the final four of Hungarian Cup Final, with Ferencváros beating Újpest 3‐2, with goals from Pogány and Nyilasi.
-This was the first time in 43 years, that Ferencváros and Újpest encountered each other in a cup final.
+In 1977, both teams were within reach of another league title, but had to watch as it was another club from the capital, Vasas, who ended up champions, three points above the second place Újpest and six points above third place Ferencváros.
+Also in 1977, the teams met in the final four of the Hungarian Cup Final, with Ferencváros beating Újpest 3‐2, with goals from Pogány and Nyilasi.
+This was the first time in 43 years that Ferencváros and Újpest encountered each other in a cup final.

-In 1978 Újpest won the league on the last day of the season.
-Funnily enough, it was Ferencváros, who gave Újpest the one point they needed to win the league, after the teams drew 1–1 at Népstadion on the last day of the season.
-The purple and whites finished 1 point above Honvéd, while Ferencváros finished 9th, 17 points off Újpest.
+In 1978, Újpest won the league on the last day of the season.
+Funnily enough, it was Ferencváros who gave Újpest the one point they needed to win the league, after the teams drew 1–1 at Népstadion on the last day of the season. Újpest finished one point above Honvéd, while Ferencváros finished ninth, 17 points off Újpest.

-In 1979, Újpest won their 9th national championship of the decade, after finishing 3 points above the green and whites.

-In September 1979 Ferencváros sought revenge for the 3–8 loss they had suffered 3 years prior, and beat Újpest 7‐1.
+In 1979, Újpest won their ninth national championship of the decade, finishing three points above Ferencváros.
+In September 1979, Ferencváros sought revenge for the 3–8 loss they had suffered 3 years prior, and beat Újpest 7‐1.

 In October 1980, Újpest defeated FTC 0‐3 in the 9th district.
-This is the highest ever attended game at Üllői Út, with 35,000 people being present.
+This was the highest ever attended game at Üllői Út, with 35,000 people being present.

-In 1981, Ferencváros won their 23rd first Division title, while Újpest finished 8th, their worst since 1955.
+In 1981, Ferencváros won their 23rd first division title, while Újpest finished eighth, their worst since 1955.
 One of FTC's two home losses that season came against Újpest, as the Dózsa defeated them 0-3.